 The first step to treating sciatica is understanding what it is.
 By definition, sciatica, or sciatic nerve pain, occurs when excessive pressure is put on your sciatic nerve due to irritation or pinching at the root.
 Pain, numbness, or discomfort often travels along the length of the nerve, which runs from your lower back through your buttocks and down the length of both legs.

-Sciatica can cause a wide range of symptoms, from radiating pain in the lower back to leg pain and difficulty walking.
+Sciatica can present a wide range of symptoms, from radiating pain in the lower back to leg pain and difficulty walking.
 Most individuals with sciatica experience pain alongside one side of their body and notice their pain intensifies when they sit; in severe cases, symptoms may include loss of bladder and bowel function, which requires immediate medical attention.

 The severity of the sciatica, and by extension your pain and discomfort, depends on the cause of the pinched nerve and the severity of the pressure.
 There are several reasons sciatica can occur, such as a herniated disc or spinal stenosis, and the discomfort associated with it varies from person to person.
 However, whether mild or severe, the pain has been known to cause distractions and problems with normal daily activities and limit overall mobility.